ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ![front panel showing 6 areas](backend_system/IOCs/MercuryITc/front_panel.jpg)

 NB The device should be in remote mode this is indicated by the *i* (bottom left) having an orange background.
 This mercury has 3 temperature sensors, Sample_Rod, VTI_DB6 and PT2_DB7, the VTI has a heater attached to the second temperature.
-This means it needs:

-- `TEMP_1` set to MB1,
-- `TEMP_2` set to DB6,
-- `TEMP_3` set to DB7,

 The temperature controls are on the 1st and 2nd temperature and so on the first and second tab on the mercury device screen.
 NB the device screen also needs these macros set.